-- Cases are usually reasonably reliable, with padding, straps, handles, and pockets.
-Some offer additional features like covers to further protect your instrument.
+- Cases are usually reasonably reliable, with padding, straps, handles, and pockets, but the best violin cases offer additional features like covers to further protect your instrument.

 - Other extras you might see are shoulder rests, which make holding the instrument a lot easier, books, spare strings and cleaning cloths.
 Again, these will vary in quality, but they’re accessories that will impact a lot less on your overall playing and sound than bows and rosin will.

 Product Round-up and Mini-Reviews – Best Violins for Beginners